SamiKhaji/Kids_Learning_WebApp/README.md

 ## Conclusion

 This **Kids Learning App** showcases how educational tools can be integrated with modern web technologies to create a secure, interactive, and efficient learning platform.
 It offers both a rich experience for users (children) and robust management capabilities for administrators.
 The integration of **PHP**, **MySQL**, **PHPMailer**, and interactive content makes it a versatile and scalable app for children's learning.
+## SENSITIVE FILES ARE DELETED HOPE YOU ENJOYED THE DEMO

-Feel free to explore the demo, and let me know if you have any suggestions or feedback!
+FOR FULL PROJECT ACCESS YOU CAN PING ME kmahammadsami959@gmail.com Feel free to explore the demo, and let me know if you have any suggestions or feedback!